Last Updated on

 Additionally, there are three account types.
 These are the retirement accounts, taxable accounts, and the checking account with debit card.

-A major standout here is simplicity.
-You get to build consistency in your saving habits by rounding up the purchases you make every day and invest that change rather than keeping it in your bank account.
+A notable standout here is simplicity.
+You get to build consistency in your saving habits invest more rather than keeping spare change in your bank account.
 If you are under 24 years old or a college student, you can get a free account for 48 months.

-All things considered, if you are a new investor, this is a great tool for you.
+All things considered, if you are a new investor, this is an excellent tool for you.

 Get started with Acorns today.